xsivan/gabot/index.md

 ### *remove_notify_system_error_channels*
 > `-notify remove_notify_system_error_channels [args...] `

 This command is used to remove already set system error channels.
 You can remove one or more of them.
-Input must contain at least one channel, and channel must be already in array of set system error channels.
+Input must contain at least one channel, and the channel must be already in an array of set system error channels.

 **Example**
 ```